-Application materials are required from all participants.
+Writers in Paradise is a workshop-based conference.
+Application materials are required from all who wish to attend.
 Acceptance is based on a writing sample and a statement detailing your writing background.
 If you have previously attended the Eckerd College Writers’ Conference, your statement should describe what you learned and what you hope to accomplish by attending again.

 All correspondence regarding receipt of application, notifications, updates, etc., will occur via emails from the Conference Coordinator, Marina Pruna.

 (Apply online by 11:59pm Eastern Standard Time)

 November 15, 2023

 On or by this date: Applicants will be notified of their standing, workshops assigned, fellowship and scholarship awards announced, hotel reslink sent to accepted participants

 Final Due Dates